Explore how Terramate can uplift your IaC projects with a free trial or personalized demo.

 Any file inside a stack directory or within the sub-directories of a stack is monitored for changes.

-While developing Terramate, we had a lot of discussions if and how we need to define dependencies between stacks.
+While developing Terramate, we discussed whether and how we need to define dependencies between stacks.
 As Terraform stacks can get very complex, we agreed on starting with the basics by allowing to define an order of execution and forcing a stack to always run if another stack runs.

-In a stacks configuration, we allow defining the order of execution: for example to always make sure the production VPC is executed after the staging VPC.
+In a stack configuration, we allow defining the order of execution: For example, to always make sure the production VPC is executed after the staging VPC.

 stack {